A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Implementation and evaluation of the proposed method

 \subsubsection{Evaluating effect of compensating for stray-radiation-related noise}

-A key feature of the proposed LC-QSPECT method is compensating for stray-radiation-related noise.
+A key feature of the proposed method is compensating for stray-radiation-related noise.
 To evaluate the impact of compensating for this noise on quantification performance in $\alpha$-RPT, a comparative test was performed using the VCT setup.
-The LC-QSPECT method that did not compensate for stray-radiation-related noise was applied to the projections acquired in the VCT.
-This was achieved by setting the term $\psi = 0$ in Eq.~\eqref{eq:MLEM}.
-The results obtained with this approach were compared to those obtained using the proposed LC-QSPECT method that compensated for this noise.
+The LC-QSPECT method was modified to not compensate for stray-radiation-related noise by setting the term $\psi = 0$ in Eq.~\eqref{eq:MLEM}.
+This was compared to the proposed LC-QSPECT method that compensated for this noise.